-7 Reasons Why Koh Lanta, Thailand, Is the Best Place on Earth to Retire
+7 Reasons Why Koh Lanta, Thailand, is the Best Place to Retire

 The first time I came to Koh Lanta, a small island in southern Thailand, I knew it would be my retirement home.
 There was nothing monumental that happened, just a sense of being home, being where I’m supposed to be.

 That was 18 years ago, and now I live on Koh Lanta.
 I moved here 5 years ago and have never felt even a tinge of regret.